datacommonsorg/import/docs/usage.md

 The tool is a command line application built with Java.
 See below for usage instructions.

+# Installation

+Make sure you've downloaded the .jar file under Assets [here](https://github.com/datacommonsorg/import/releases/).
+Note the path to .jar.

 # Usage

-Make sure you've downloaded the .jar file under Assets [here](https://github.com/datacommonsorg/import/releases/tag/0.1-alpha.1h).
-Note the path to .jar.

 Use the import tool from the command line, like so: